gogo-boot/e-board/docs/quick-start.md

 - [ ] API keys configured (Google, RMV)
 - [ ] Firmware compiled and uploaded

+## Understanding Device Boot Process

+### First Boot (Fresh Device)
+When you power on the device for the first time:
+- Device automatically detects it has no saved configuration
+- Enters **Configuration Mode** and creates WiFi hotspot
+- Waits for user to complete initial setup
+- All settings are permanently saved to flash memory

+### Subsequent Boots
+After initial configuration:
+- Device loads saved settings from flash memory
+- Connects directly to your WiFi network
+- Starts normal operation (fetch data → display → sleep)
+- No manual intervention needed

+### Power Loss Recovery
+If battery dies or power is disconnected:
+- Configuration remains safely stored in flash memory
+- Device automatically resumes normal operation when powered on
+- No need to reconfigure WiFi or preferences

 ## Step 1: First Boot

 ### Power On